Fairey Barracuda: Background

 Carrier landing the Barracuda was relatively straightforward due to a combination of the powerful flaps/airbrakes fitted to the aircraft and good visibility from the cockpit.
-Retracting the airbrakes at high speeds whilst simultaneously applying rudder would cause a sudden change in trim, which could throw the aircraft into an inverted dive.
+Retracting the air-brakes at high speeds while simultaneously applying rudder would cause a sudden change in trim, which could throw the aircraft into an inverted dive.
 Incidents of this occurrence proved fatal on at least five occasions during practice torpedo runs; once the problem was identified, appropriate pilot instructions were issued prior to the aircraft entering carrier service.

 Further development

 The definitive version of the aircraft was the Barracuda Mk II which had the more powerful 1,640 hp Merlin 32 driving a four-bladed propeller.
 A total of 1,688 Mk IIs were manufactured by several companies, including Fairey (at Stockport and Ringway) (675), Blackburn Aircraft (700), Boulton Paul (300), and Westland (13).
 The Barracuda Mk II carried the metric wavelength ASV II (Air to Surface Vessel) radar, with the Yagi-Uda antennae carried above the wings.

-The Barracuda Mk III was a Mk II optimised for anti-submarine work; changes included the replacement of the metric wavelength ASV set by a centimetric ASV III variant, the scanner for which was housed in a blister under the rear fuselage.
+The Barracuda Mk III was an ASW Mk II; changes included the replacement of the metric wavelength ASV set by a centimetric ASV III variant, the scanner for which was housed in a blister under the rear fuselage.
 852 Barracuda Mk IIIs were eventually produced, 460 by Fairey and 392 by Boulton Paul.